akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 Confirm the action with the `Confirm` button located in the middle of the screen.

 :::warning
-These bulk actions support the [product models](/articles/what-about-products-variants.html#what-is-a-product-model) _since the 2.1_.
+These bulk actions support [product models](/articles/what-about-products-variants.html#what-is-a-product-model) _since the 2.1_.
 :::

 # Add products to an existing product model